Clermont Chain of Lakes

 Lake Minneola, one of the larger ones that make up the Clermont Chain of Lakes, is a short distance away from the Orlando Disneyworld theme park.

 There’s beauty, recreation opportunities, and wide-open spaces on Lake Minnehaha, the second-largest Clermont Chain of Lakes.
 Unlike most smaller lakes, Lake Minnehaha has 2,298 acres, so its waters don’t contain harmful bacteria.

 You can swim in Lake Minnehaha as long as you are on the lookout for alligators.
 The brown-colored water from the tannin keeps light penetration to the minimum, making the waters here cooler.

-The moss-draped cypress trees that line the shoreline offer a perfect backdrop for water activities, including kayaking and swimming.
+The moss-draped trees that line the shoreline offer a perfect backdrop for water activities, including kayaking and swimming.

 After rainfall, due to runoffs from the watershed urban and agricultural areas, it’s recommended that you don’t swim in painter or Minnehaha creek for at least 72 hours.
 The stormwater flow contains debris, dirt, and bacteria that can cause sickness.

 CLICK TO WRITE A REVIEW